Descent098/IgniteCS-Exercises/README.md

 # Additional info
 I will only be posting the exercises I find are more challenging, if you want the solutions for any of the other exercises let me know.

+# Note about processing
+As I am learning more about it apparently it is an add on to languages instead of it's own language.
+All of the challenges have been completed in Java syntax.